stcucufa/epistrophy/doc/manual.md

 the value of the fiber is updated after each iteration with the value of the inner fiber.

-* `Fiber.map(f)` is similar to `spawn`, except that a new instance of the child fiber is created for _every_ element of the (Array) `value` of the fiber, setting the initial value of the child fiber to that item (instead of the whole array); the result values are collected in a new Array in the order in which the fibers _ended_.
+* `Fiber.each(f)` is similar to `spawn`, except that a new instance of the child fiber is created for _every_ element of the (Array) `value` of the fiber, setting the initial value of the child fiber to that item (instead of the whole array).

+* `Fiber.map(f)` extends `Fiber.each(f)` by adding a join; the result values are collected in a new Array in the order in which the fibers _ended_.
 If a child fiber ends in error, the other fibers are cancelled and the parent fiber ends with that error.

 * `Fiber.maporder(f)` is identical to `map` except that the values of the child fibers are collected in the order in which the fibers began (_i.e._,